Rapid Sequence Intubation With Magnesium-rocuronium Compared With Succinylcholine - A Randomised Clinical Study

 This is a two centre (Division of Anaesthesiology, Geneva University Hospitals and Division

-of Anaesthesiology, University Hospital of Lausanne), stratified (male, female), randomised,
+of Anaesthesiology, University Hospital of Lausanne), stratified (male, female), randomized,

 double blinded study including 280 patients.

-The investigators will compare in surgical patients during a standardised RSI procedure
+The investigators will compare in surgical patients during a standardized RSI procedure

 intubation conditions with rocuronium 0.
 6 mg kg-1 after pre-treatment with intravenous MgSO4